So you want a job that offers sponsorship for Australia?

 On the ANZSCO site, enter the occupation title, with the ANZSCO codes if possible.
 For example, ‘234411 Geologist', and click on the ‘Go' button next to the search box.
 When the search is complete, the page will offer you a suggestion of an occupation group that your search might fit into.

 So for this specific example, it would be ‘2344, Geologists and Geophysicists'.
 From there you will be taken to a page that lists the qualifications and specific experience you are required to have to qualify for this occupation. – Another Pro Tip from Nadine

 How cool is that secret ninja tip from Nadine?
 Love it.

 Be sure that you get your visa assessment from a registered migration agent.
 That is first and foremost.
-Make sure they are currently registrated at the Migration Agents Registration Authority.
+Make sure they are currently registered at the Migration Agents Registration Authority.

-In your communication with the a migration agent, whether it’s email or through a contact form, be sure to mention your search from ANZCO and ask for other occupations that you might qualify for.
-Also mention your estimate for how many points you have and ask if you might have miss some.
+In your communication with a migration agent, whether it's email or through a contact form, be sure to mention your search from ANZCO and ask for other occupations that you might qualify for.
+Also, mention your estimate for how many points you have and ask if you might have missed some.

 Migration agents know ways to get more points or to boost points.

 Now the main objective for a migration agent is to get your business.
 When they respond to you about your assessment, be sure to get a detailed breakdown of any fees they mention.

 A good agent will offer to do a visa assessment for free and chat on the phone so be sure YOU DO NOT MISS THAT CALL!